 What is an Ironman?

-Initially, the idea for creating the Ironman competition started as a challenge between a Navy SEALs group of people who argued about swimming and running as the most physically challenging and demanding sport.
+Initially, the idea for creating the Ironman competition started out as a challenge between a Navy SEALs team who argued about whether swimming or running was the most physically challenging and demanding sport.

-This is the reason why Ironman is considered to be the most challenging and tough sporting event one can do.
-Especially considering the fact most of Ironman races should finish in a certain given time.
+The length and the continuity of the races are part of the reason why Ironman is considered to be the most challenging triathlon sporting event.
+Not only are the physical demands relatively extreme, most Ironman races also have time limits.
 They usually have to end in less than 17 hours.
 Every Ironman race typically stars early in the morning (around 7am).

 If you are able to complete the whole race in less than the given time, then you are considered to be an Ironman.
-This grade indicates a higher level than a normal triathlete.
+This grade places you at a higher level than a regular triathlete.

-There exist other races organized to include the same distances and segments of a normal and typical Ironman race.
-However, World triathlon Corporation isn’t the one who owns, produces, or even licenses these events.
+There are other races designed to include the same distances and segments of a regular Ironman race.
+The World Triathlon Corporation however doesn't own, produce, or license these events.

-Every time you hear the name “Ironman Triathlon”, you should know this name, in most cases, is directly associated with the original Ironman Triathlon race.
-This race is now known as the Ironman World Championship which takes place annually since 1978.
+Every time you hear someone say “Ironman Triathlon”, you can be sure this term is directly associated with the original Ironman Triathlon race.
+This Ironman triathlon is now known as the Ironman World Championship which has been taking place annually at different locations worldwide since 1978.
 This was the year when Californian professional triathletes Judy and John Collins decided to organize the first endurance triathlon competition in Hawaii.

-2005 that the year when the World Triathlon Corporation decided to institute the popular Ironman race named Ironman 70.3.
-This race contains shorter courses and is also known as s Half Ironman.
+2005 was that the year that the World Triathlon Corporation decided to institute the popular Ironman race named Ironman 70.3.
+This race contains shorter courses and is also known as a Half Ironman.
 It consists of a 1.9 km swim (1.2 miles), 90 km bike (56 miles), and 21.1 km run (13.1 miles).

 Just like the main Ironman race, the shorter version, Ironman 70.3, consists of a number of qualifying events.
 They all take place in different locations around the world along with the Ironman qualifying series.